rgouda2020/avro_validator/example/README.md

 1. Updated float and double array type to accept both integer `123` and decimal `123.45` numbers
 2. Changed the code for record type to accept `logicalType` as parameter.
 Additional code needs to added to check type matching the logical type.
+3. Updated the record type to accept `version` as paramter.
+(Note: Version field should be removed as per latest specification.
+We can use namespace instead of version.)

 ### Example1